PlanktoScope/proposals/README.md

-- The design document should be added to the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) in a new pull request as `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number and `shortname` is a short name (a few dash-separated words at most).
+- The design document should be added to the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) in a new pull request as `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number (padded with leading zeros if it has less than 4 digits) and `shortname` is a short name (a few dash-separated words at most).
+  If the pull request is made directly in the repository (rather than being made in a GitHub fork) the name of the Git branch for the pull request should be `NNNN`.
+  The name of the pull request should use the default pull request template for the PlanktoScope proposals repository.

 - The design document should follow [the template](design/TEMPLATE.md).